Jerzy Pawłowski: Life and career

 Pawlowski's arrest had immediate repercussions.
 A number of other officers were tried and sentenced on similar charges.
 Some 120 Polish fencers were interrogated.
-Several senior officers were replaced, and even the head of the Polish navy was relieved of his post.
+Several senior officers were replaced, and even the head of the Polish Navy was relieved of his post.
 As to what secrets a sportsman could have access, Pawlowski knew several senior officers as friends and moved in exalted circles; he was said to have passed on radar codes for military aircraft.
 His celebrity gave him little leverage in prison.
 According to his own account, there were seven men in his cell, paedophiles, psychopaths and mentally deranged prisoners – "the worst types – people on the edge of society".
 He was allowed 112 Polish zloty (under one GBP) a week, one letter a month, two parcels a year.
 He took up watercolours, first painting with his prison toothbrush, and became so adept that he was later to exhibit his work widely.
 He also became unofficial lawyer to the other inmates, helping them with their letters to the authorities.

 One prisoner who was serving a life sentence for murder became Pawlowski's chess partner.
 He suffered from head pains, and one day Pawlowski laid his hands on the man's head.
 The migraines never returned.
-After his release in June 1985 Pawlowski practised his healing gifts at one of Warsaw's main hospitals.
+After his pardon and release in June 1985 Pawlowski practised his healing gifts at one of Warsaw's main hospitals.

 By then in his mid-fifties, he also took up fencing again.
 Soon after he was freed, he went to one of the main Warsaw clubs, challenged the young bloods and won nearly every fight.
 A few weeks later he entered a classification tournament and just missed the final.
 Next was the Polish national championships; but parents of young fencers complained that they did not want their sons shaking hands with a traitor.
 That was the last time he attempted to fence in competition.